 The normal elements of a worship service at Kinney are singing, praying, reading Scripture, and preaching.
-Once per month, we partake of the Lord's Supper and we observe baptism as occasion allows.
+We also partake of the Lord's Supper each Sunday and observe baptism as occasion allows.

 Preaching.
 Our normal practice is to preach expositionally through Scripture.
 This means that the main point of the passage preached is the main point of the sermon, applied to the congregation.
 The steady diet at Kinney is to preach through books of the Bible chapter-by-chapter, verse-by-verse.
 This practice ensures our church hears the whole counsel of God (Acts 20:27).